matthewsides/Networking/README.md

 #### routers

+A device that routes information between interconnected networks.
+The router determines the best path to route a message,translating information from one network to another.
+The majority of now contain firewalls.
+Home routers can contain firewall, router, switching (for cabled connections), and a wireless access point.

 #### switches

 #### multilayer switch

 #### Firewall

+A security device which inspects traffic entering and leaving a network, and allows or disallows the traffic, depending on the  rules set regarding the use of the network, by filtering out unwanted packets.
+The firewall is usually positioned as the gateway device to another network, such as the internet (behind the router).

 #### HIDS

 #### repeaters

+A device used in a network to strengthen a signal as it is passed along the network cable.
+The use of a repeater can extend a LAN beyond its limits.

 #### Bridges

+The Bridge is a Device that connects and passess packets between two network segments that use the same communications protocol.

 #### Wireless devices

 #### Access point (wireless/wired)